PaaS-TA/paas-ta-container-platform-guide-eng/use-guide/pipeline/paas-ta-container-platform-pipeline-use-guide.md

 1. Select an ID from the user dashboard to go to the user detail view/modify page.
 ![image](https://user-images.githubusercontent.com/80228983/146738595-22e7e2d3-c40e-46f8-816d-3d7fada97908.png)

-2. Check the users detailed information.
+2. Check the user's detailed information.
 ![image](https://user-images.githubusercontent.com/80228983/146738690-f1b61c35-06a9-466d-934c-0ed41c9b0f93.png)

 3. When you want to modify the information, enter a new input value.
 Authorities can be selected as administrators/users.